fitztrev/docs/docs/local-setup/index.md

 If you get stuck during the installation process the most suitable place to seek help is the `#lichess-dev-onboarding` channel on Discord (https://discord.gg/lichess).
 The main developer of Lichess (thibault) can be found there as well as several people who have successfully installed the stack.

-You may also find answers to other development-related questions in the [GitHub Wiki](https://github.com/lichess-org/lila/wiki).

 ## Stream recordings

 [![https://www.youtube.com/watch?v=AejdHlL902w](https://img.youtube.com/vi/AejdHlL902w/0.jpg)](https://www.youtube.com/watch?v=AejdHlL902w&list=PLe5ZNOR8Ttm1LlBRmmnccZkQa7XH1K0rK)